bklosk/bklosk/README.md

 ### Heyo.
 I'm Ben, I write code for social good.

 Reach out to me if you're interested in working on climate risk model communication, or an effective altruism webapp.
-I'm very good at ML, good with backend and interactive motion design, and okay at frontend.
+I do fullstack which means I am good at google and bad at programming